understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 ### Customising metrics

 The metrics for evaluating XAI methods are often quite sensitive to their respective hyperparameters.
-For instance, how explanations are normalised or whether signed or unsigned explanations are considered can have significant impact on the results of the evaluation.
+For instance, how explanations are normalised or whether signed or unsigned explanations are considered can have a significant impact on the results of the evaluation.
 However, some metrics require normalisation or unsigned values, while others are more flexible.

 Therefore, different metrics can have different hyperparameters or default values in Quantus, which are documented in detail